WoSIS - Contributing institutions and experts

 Category B (Profile data standardised according to regular WoSIS workflow; the standardised data may only be used to generate SoilGrids products and, as such, are not publicly available)

-- Argentina, a collection of soil profile data compiled at the National Agricultural Technology Institute (INTA) in the framework of the 'Space time modelling of SOC changes project' (TNC) project.
+- Argentina, a collection of soil profile data compiled at the National Agricultural Technology Institute (INTA) in the framework of the 'Space time modelling of SOC changes project' (TNC) project; the majority of these observations are from the Argentinian SISINTA soil database.

 - Croatia, soil profile data from the national soil database (url)